huanglei0114/hartmann-analyzer/README.md

 ## Demonstration codes and ipython notebook
-The ipython notebook `process_se_hartmanngram.ipynb` can be used as the main script for a demonstration purpose.
+The ipython notebook `process_data_example_21.ipynb` can be used as the main script for a demonstration purpose.

 ## The used packages